Chart Color Schemes

 Educational achievement in Highton places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Educational attainment in Highton is significantly higher than broader benchmarks.
-38.5% of residents aged 15 and above hold university qualifications, compared to 21.7% in the rest of Victoria and 27.3% in the SA3 area.
+Educational attainment in Highton is notably higher than broader benchmarks.
+Specifically, 38.5% of residents aged 15 and above hold university qualifications, compared to 21.7% in the rest of Victoria and 27.3% in the SA3 area.
 This educational advantage positions the area well for knowledge-based opportunities.
-Bachelor degrees are most common at 25.5%, followed by postgraduate qualifications at 8.8% and graduate diplomas at 4.2%.
-Trade and technical skills are also prominent, with 29.9% of residents aged 15 and above holding vocational credentials - advanced diplomas at 12.2% and certificates at 17.7%.
+Bachelor degrees are most prevalent at 25.5%, followed by postgraduate qualifications (8.8%) and graduate diplomas (4.2%).
+Vocational credentials are also prominent, with 29.9% of residents aged 15 and above holding such qualifications - advanced diplomas account for 12.2% and certificates for 17.7%.

-Educational participation is notably high, with 33.9% of residents currently enrolled in formal education.
+Educational participation is high, with 33.9% of residents currently enrolled in formal education.
 This includes 10.2% in tertiary education, 9.9% in primary education, and 8.2% pursuing secondary education.
-A robust network of 8 schools operates within Highton, educating approximately 3,752 students while the area demonstrates above-average socio-educational conditions (ICSEA: 1098).
-The educational mix includes 5 primary and 3 K-12 schools.
-Note: where schools show 'n/a' for enrolments, please refer to the parent campus.

 Frequently Asked Questions - Education